 Improve diversity and inclusion throughout your supply chain

-We believe that supply chain management and diversity go hand in hand.
+We believe that supply chain management and supplier diversity go hand in hand.
 Procurers in various industries are now setting ambitious targets for increasing workforce diversity and embedding good practice in equality, diversity and inclusion right throughout their supply chain.
 This is especially true for large-scale government contracts.

 In engineering, for example, the UK faces a deficit of 340,000 engineers by 2020.
 Diversity best practice will be integral to plugging this gap and opening up the full potential of the engineering supply chain.